Roman emperor: Succession and legitimacy

 The weakest point of the Augustan institution was its lack of a clear succession system.
 Formally announcing a successor would have revealed Augustus as a monarch, so he and subsequent emperors opted to adopt their best candidates as their sons and heirs.
 Primogeniture was not relevant in the early Empire, although emperors still attempted to maintain a familiar connection between them; Tiberius, for example, married Julia the Elder, making him Augustus' son-in-law.

 Vespasian, who took power after the collapse of the Julio-Claudian dynasty and the tumultuous Year of the Four Emperors, was the first emperor to openly declare his sons, Titus and Domitian, as his sole heirs, giving them the title of caesar.
-The Senate still exercised some power during this period, as evidenced by his decision to declare Nero a "public enemy", and did influence in the succession of emperors.
+The Senate still exercised some power during this period, as evidenced by its decision to declare Nero a "public enemy", and influenced the succession of emperors.
 Following the murder of Domitian in AD 96, the Senate declared Nerva, one of their own, as the new emperor.
 His "dynasty", the Antonine, continued the adoptive system until the reign of Marcus Aurelius.
 Marcus was the first emperor to rule alongside other emperors, first with his adoptive brother Lucius Verus, who succeeded jointly with him, and later with his son Commodus, who was proclaimed co-augustus in 177.
 (Note: There was, however, much precedent.
 The consulate of the Republic was a twin magistracy, and earlier emperors had often had a subordinate lieutenant with many imperial offices.
 Many emperors had planned a joint succession in the past – Augustus planned to leave Gaius and Lucius Caesar as joint emperors on his death; Tiberius wished to have Caligula and Tiberius Gemellus do so as well; as Claudius with Nero and Britannicus.
 All of these arrangements had ended in failure, either through premature death (Gaius and Lucius) or murder (Gemellus and Britannicus).)

-Despite being the son of a previous emperor and having nominally shared government with him, Commodus' rule ended with his murder at the hands of his own soldiers.
+Despite being the son of a previous emperor and having nominally shared government with him, Commodus's rule ended with his murder at the hands of his own soldiers.
 From his death in 192 until the 5th century, there was scarcely a single decade without succession conflicts and civil war.
 During this period, very few emperors died of natural causes.
 Such problems persisted in the later Eastern Empire, where emperors had to often appoint co-emperors to secure the throne.
 Despite often working as a hereditary monarchy, there was no law or single principle of succession.